joaocassianox7x/2D-poisson-equation-/README.tex.md

-The code is able to solve the poisson's equation for "x" and "y" with time dependency with Neumann Boundary Condition.
-The README summary will be show below:
+This code is able to solve Poisson's equation for "x" and "y" with time dependency and under Neumann Boundary Condition (NBC).
+The README summary will be shown as seen below:
 \begin{itemize}
     \item Packages;
     \item Basic Constants;
-    \item 2-D Laplacian in Finite-DIfference method;
+    \item 2-D Laplacian in Finite-Difference method;
     \item PDE;
 \end{itemize}

 # PACKAGES
-I used:
+Five different packages were used:
 \begin{itemize}
-    \item Armadillo: for sparse matrix construction and system solver;
+    \item Armadillo: for sparse matrix construction and as the system solver;
-    \item OPENMP: Armadillo is able to work with OPENMP and improve the code time execution;
+    \item OPENMP: Armadillo is able to work with OPENMP and improve the code execution time;
-    \item LAPACK and BLAS: this both libraries are not really used inside the code, but Armadillo use them as back-end libraries;
+    \item LAPACK and BLAS: these both libraries are not really used inside the code, but Armadillo uses them as back-end libraries;
-    \item Math: basic math librari for constants and basic functions (exponencial, pi, euler's constant ...)
+    \item Math: basic math library for constants and basic functions (exponencial, pi, euler's constant ...)
     \item SuperLU : only if you want to use big sparse matrices;
 \end{itemize}

 # Basic Constants and Considerations
-The code use a square latice where "x" and "y" are in the close interval [0,a], the charge distribution is placed in the function with that name, the "time_sol" function solve the hole system for each time step for that step you need to create two files ("charge" and "poisson") in the first one we want to save the charge distribution to plot in the Python file the second one is the most important and save the PDE solution, the file have a number with them (filen) where "n" is the number of the timestep with that configuration.
+The code uses a square lattice where "x" and "y" are in the close interval [0,a].
+The charge distribution is placed in the "charge_distribution" function.
+The "time_sol" function solves the hole system for each time step, for that to happen you need to create two files ("charge" and "poisson"): i)in the first one we want to save the charge distribution to plot in the Python file; ii) the second one is the most important because it saves the PDE solution, the file has a number (filen) where "n" is the number of the time step with that configuration.

 # 2-D Laplacian in Finite-Difference Method
 The Laplace operator for two dimentions: